 This module includes two full time residencies over one or two terms which are assessed through the observation of communication to actors or the creative team.
 The major assessment task for this module is the rationale behind the creation of an independent production.

 Candidates will be expected to have a 2.2 at BA (Hons) in cognate subject or Entrants will have acquired experience through work or other means that enables staff responsible for admissions to be confident of the candidate's ability to succeed in the programme.
 This recognition of prior learning will be gathered in the form of references from recognised professionals in the field.

-The process of audition/interview will be over two consecutive days involving a practical directing task using a group of current BA Acting or MA Acting students as participants.
-The candidates will be observed within the directing process and then interviewed on how they felt their process evolved over the two days.
+Stage Two will involve a practical directing task using a group of current BA Acting or MA Acting students as participants.
+The candidates will be observed within the directing process and then interviewed on how they felt their process evolved.
 There will also be a sharing of the work created with the participant actors.

 Should RPL (Recognition of Prior Learning) be the process of admittance for a student, they will also engage in a two-day pre-training that will involve developing skills in critical reflection and evaluation.
 This will be delivered as part of the induction week prior to the start of the course.